vertica/client-application-examples/ODBC/README.md

 # Pre-requisites

 - g++ compiler (tested with version 7.3.1)

-This sample app was tested on Linux.
+This sample app was tested on Linux and Windows.

 # Running the ODBC sample app

 1. Run `sudo yum install unixODBC-devel` (allows include `sql.h`)
 2. Install the Vertica ODBC driver:
 ```